-Investors never know what to expect for Synovus (NYS: SNV) , as it has wavered between topping and missing analysts estimates during the past fiscal year.
-The company will unveil its latest earnings on Thursday, Oct.
-27. Synovus is a financial services and a bank holding company.
-The company provides financial services, including commercial and retail banking, financial management, insurance, mortgage, and leasing services to its customers through its subsidiaries.
+Investors are on the edge of their collective seats, hoping that Synovus (NYS: SNV) will top analyst expectations for the fourth consecutive quarter.
+The company will unveil its latest earnings on Tuesday, April 24.
+Synovus Financial is a financial services and a bank holding company.
+The company provides financial services, including commercial and retail banking, financial management, insurance, mortgage and leasing services to its customers through its subsidiaries.

 What analysts say:

-Buy, sell, or hold?: Analysts think investors should stand pat on Synovus with 14 of 21 analysts rating it hold.
+Buy, sell, or hold?: Analysts think investors should stand pat on Synovus with 13 of 17 analysts rating it hold.
 Analysts don't like Synovus as much as competitor First Horizon National overall.
-Ten out of 21 analysts rate First Horizon National a buy compared to five of 21 for Synovus.
-Analysts still rate the stock a hold, but they are a bit more wary about it compared to three months ago.
+Nine out of 20 analysts rate First Horizon National a buy compared to two of 17 for Synovus.
+While analysts still rate the stock a hold, they are a little more optimistic about it compared to three months ago.

-Revenue forecasts: On average, analysts predict $299.9 million in revenue this quarter.
-That would represent a decline of 8.3% from the year-ago quarter.
+Revenue Forecasts: On average, analysts predict $287.1 million in revenue this quarter.
+That would represent a decline of 4.8% from the year-ago quarter.

-Wall Street earnings expectations: The average analyst estimate is a loss of $0.03 per share.
-Estimates range from a loss of $0.07 to a loss of $0.01.
+Wall Street Earnings Expectations: The average analyst estimate is earnings of $0.01 per share.
+Estimates range from breaking even to a profit of $0.02.